toreanderson/toreanderson.github.io/_posts/2021-02-23-ipv6-support-in-the-playstation-5.markdown

 ## Technical implementation details

-* It does not support IPv6-only networks.
+* It does not realy support IPv6-only networks.
 If there's no DHCPv4 service on the network, it will claim that the network connection failed.
+But Netflix works regardless, see below.
 * It supports SLAAC, the RA *RDNSS Option* and DHCPv6 – both stateful and stateless.
 * If no IPv6 DNS server is being provided by the RA *RDNSS Option* or DHCPv6 it